Hire a Hall

 When are regular hire EOIs open?

 Regular hire EOIs open during August and September, once every 2 years.
-The next EOI period will be held in August/ September 2019.
-Exact dates will be made available in mid-2019.
+The next EOI period will be held from Monday 5th September 2022 until Friday 23rd September 2022.

 Everyone who would like to have a regular hire will have the opportunity to submit an EOI during this time.